BorisKozo/extensibility.js/README.md

 When a property is specified on the _path_ level, it will propagate to all the addins within this definition of path.
 This is useful if you want to define the same _type_ for all the addins within some path.

+You can set the _isEnabled_ property on the _path_ level to disable the entire path.
+It can be either a boolean or a function returning a boolean.
+The _isEnabled_ property will not propagate to the addin level.

 #### subdivision.readManifest(manifest)
 Adds all the addins within the given _manifest_ into the registry.